 Andy says, “Use this quiet time for crucial security tasks that are too disruptive during the school year.”
 See this time as a gift to do all the security work you can’t do when school is in session.

-Gabe also stresses, “It is essential to prioritise maintenance.
+Gabe also stresses, “It is essential to prioritize maintenance.
 Make sure your patches are in order.
 Get the updates done over the summer.”
 Remember this could include IoT devices.

 You will need to do housekeeping with the data and student accounts: